The Best Restaurants in Charleston

 Though versions of it can be traced to Scottish settlers in the South as early as the 1700s, today’s Charleston she crab soup is said to have been created by Mayor Goodwyn Rhett’s butler at the John Rutledge House during one of several visits by President William Howard Taft.
 Versions of it are found today at restaurants throughout Charleston, but many long-time residents swear by the version ladled out at the historic 82 Queen.
 There’s lots of butter and cream involved, but it’s the crab roe, crab meat, fish stock, sherry and whipped sherry cream that give this dish nearly holy status in the Holy City.

 Open since 1990 and still going strong on East Bay Street’s restaurant row, Magnolias is beloved as a local classic by veteran visitors and first-timers in search of quintessential, yet contemporary Charleston fare in a casual Lowcountry atmosphere.
-Helmed by Culinary Arts Director Donald Drake, who is on the short list of restaurant royalty in Charleston, and Executive Chef Kelly Franz, the kitchen excels at inventive takes on the classics, including shrimp and scallops over creamy grits, topped with a luscious lobster butter sauce, along with boiled peanut hummus, fried green tomatoes and smoked pork belly.
+Helmed by beloved Culinary Arts Director Donald Drake and Chef de Cuisine Samantha Blagg, the kitchen excels at inventive takes on the classics, including shrimp and scallops over creamy grits, topped with a luscious lobster butter sauce, along with boiled peanut hummus, fried green tomatoes and Down South egg rolls.

 Happy hours are serious business in Charleston, and many spots offer oyster- and other food-focused deals.
 Situated up Meeting Street in an area locals call NoMo ("North of Morrison"), Edmund’s Oast remains a top pick for one of Charleston’s most-diverse and tasty happy hours.
 It features an ever-changing short list of snacks, cocktails, wine, cider and craft beers available at their bars for just four bucks each from 4:30 p.m. to 6:30 p.m. daily.
 Possibilities can include Executive Chef Bob Cook’s sticky peanut wings, Edmund’s Old Fashioned, a dry rosé cider and house beers.
 Cook’s charcuterie is also worth the trip, whether it’s happy hour or not.

 Situated inside the sumptuous Sanctuary in Kiawah Island Golf Resort, The Ocean Room features a stunning view of Kiawah’s wide beach and the Atlantic Ocean.
-Billed as a steakhouse, the restaurant serves a signature 18-ounce bone-in ribeye.
-The view and the steak alone are worth the drive, but it’s Chef de Cuisine Kyle Bowling’s red curry fish that keeps locals coming back.
-Bowling typically sears local fish with a luscious curry sauce (curries have long been an important spice in the area) and serves it with a side of coconut-infused Carolina Gold rice with pineapple-lime foam.
+Billed as a steakhouse, the restaurant serves 21-day wet aged USDA Prime steaks, including their signature 18-ounce bone-in ribeye.
+The view and the steak alone are worth the drive, but it’s Chef de Cuisine Kyle Bowling’s other imaginative creations — like a red curry fish with coconut-infused Carolina Gold and a pineapple-lime foam — that keeps locals coming back.

-A major 2016 re-do and re-concepting of beloved Charleston institution McCrady’s resulted in a new ‘American’ restaurant called McCrady’s Tavern and a separate tasting-menu-only offering, McCrady’s Restaurant.
-The tasting menu is like a love letter to Charleston from Sean Brock.
-It’s a 22-seat concept featuring more than a dozen ever-changing small dishes, wine pairings, occasional caviar add-ons and more.
-It’s a relatively expensive evening by almost any standard, but dishes like the Beet Leather Bark with cocoa and lime, various preparations of aged beef and Southern sides, and multiple colorful desserts make it a bucket list evening for fans of Sean Brock and contemporary Southern cuisine with deep-reaching roots.
+Beloved Charleston institution McCrady’s has morphed into a tasting-menu-only experience, yet remains a love letter to the city.
+The intimate 22-seat concept features more than a dozen ever-changing small dishes, wine pairings, occasional caviar add-ons and more.
+It’s a relatively expensive evening by almost any standard, but dishes like the Beet Leather Bark with cocoa and lime, various preparations of aged beef and Southern sides, and multiple colorful desserts make it a bucket list evening for fans of elevated and contemporary Southern cuisine with deep-reaching roots.

 Go to: McCrady's